darrenks/nibbles/docs/tutorial_ancillary.md

 ### Commutative Extensions

 Alright these things are going to be annoying, but their efficiency cannot be passed up.
 There's no reason to make `+1 2` do the same thing as `+2 1` so we can remap one of the orders so long as there is a way to statically say which way the args are ordered.
 We say that the order is for `+` when the left operand is larger or equal to the right operand (and `]` which means `max` otherwise).
 But by larger we don't mean the value, but the length of the nibbles binary code (or lexicographically as a tie breaker).
 So in general if you want to use `+` put the longer code first.
-This should always be possible but it might not always be easy to put the small operand first since if both sides use the values of let statements, the lets will always need to be in the first operand.
+This should always be possible but it might not always be easy to put the small operand first since if both sides use the values of save statements, the saves will always need to be in the first operand.
 I think it is possible to factor that code out and will try to do this in the future.

 ### reqfn and const Extensions